JW-934/CptS122/Labs/Lab 4 (Stacks)/README.md

 # Lab Incomplete
-- The stack operationss and their respective test functions work but I did not get through the Towers of Hanoi or start the maze.
+- The stack operations and their respective test functions work but I did not finish the Towers of Hanoi or start the maze.